rfenouil/openvpn-transmission-tinyproxy/README.md

 #### Restart container if connection is lost
 If the VPN connection fails or the container for any other reason loses connectivity, you want it to recover from it.
-By default, the environment variable `OPENVPN_OPTS` is set to `--inactive 3600 --ping 10 --ping-exit 60 --pull-filter ignore ping`.
+By default, the environment variable `OPENVPN_OPTS` is set to `--ping 10 --ping-exit 60`.
 This way OpenVPN will exit if ping fails over a period of time, which will stop the container.
 One should use the --restart=always flag when starting the container, then the Docker deamon will restart it automatically and establish a new connection (eventually using another server).